Matching Impatient and Heterogeneous Demand and Supply: Performance analysis

 Our goal is to show that the matching-rate-based policy is asymptotically optimal.
 The following result shows that the scaled number of matches approaches asymptotically any feasible point of MP, and it is one of the keys to prove the asymptotic optimality. \begin{theorem} Let $\bld{m}$ be a feasible point to \eqref{eq:max_A_w_v3G}.
 Under the matching-rate-based policy \eqref{eq:defmat} and \eqref{eq:defmat2}, as $n \rightarrow \infty$,

-in probability for all $T\ge 0$, $j \in \bbJ$, and $k \in \bbK$. \end{theorem} Note that the last result gives exactly the condition required in Theorem~\ref{Th:steadySMB}, i.e., the cumulative matches under the fluid scaling build up linearly in time.
-Although the detailed proof is given in the appendix, we provide the reader with a brief outline here to establish the basic template used in the proofs of this section.
-The proof proceeds in three basic steps: i) establish an upper bound on the amount of reneging during a review period, ii) use the reneging upper bound to derive a lower bound on the number of matches made during a review period, and iii) show that this lower bound on matches made approaches a feasible point to the MP.
+in probability for all $T\ge 0$, $(j,k) \in \arcset$. \end{theorem} Although the detailed proof of Theorem~\ref{proposition:DRconvergence2} is given in the appendix, we provide the reader with a brief outline here to establish the basic template used in the proofs of this section.
+The proof proceeds in three basic steps: i) establish an upper bound on the amount of reneging during a review period, ii) use the reneging upper bound to derive a lower bound on the number of matches made during a review period, and iii) show that this lower bound on matches made approaches the desired feasible point of the MP.

-Obviously the last result holds for an optimal solution to \eqref{eq:max_A_w_v3G} as well.
-Moreover, a fluid model solution associated with a linear matching function approaches an invariant point by Theorem~\ref{Th:steadySMB}.
-In other words, the objective function \eqref{eq:Profit} approaches the optimal objective function of the MP.
-Hence, the asymptotic optimality of the matching-rate-based policy, which is stated in the next corollary, follows by Theorem~\ref{prop:upper}. \begin{corollary} The matching-rate-based policy is asymptotically optimal for an optimal solution, $\bld{m}^\star$, to \eqref{eq:max_A_w_v3G}. \end{corollary}
+\amy{Theorem~\ref{proposition:DRconvergence2} holds for an optimal solution $\bld{m}^\star$ to \eqref{eq:max_A_w_v3G}, and guarantees that the condition required in Theorem~\ref{prop:upper} is satisfied.
+Moreover, Theorem 3 in~\cite{aveklouris2021MM} establishes that a fluid model solution arises as a limit point of the fluid scaled state descriptors\footnote{\amy{Since arrival rates are of order $n$, the state descriptor should be divided by $n$}.} $\left( \bld{Q}^{D,n}/n,\bld{Q}^{S,n}/n, \bld{\eta}^{D,n}/n,\bld{\eta}^{S,n}/n \right)$, and Theorem~\ref{Th:steadySMB} ensures that that fluid model solution approaches the invariant point defined in Proposition~\ref{prop:Chofinvariant} for $\bld{m}^\star$.
+We conclude that the matching-rate based policy is asymptotically optimal.}